maartenpaauw/home-assistant-community-themes/README.md

 > Do you enjoy one of the community themes?
 Show the creator some love by pressing the :heart: under the body of the post.

+Your theme not listed?
+Create a pull request or an issue.

 ##  Installation

 Clone this repository in your existing (or create it) `themes/` folder.